jberclaz/doorbell/README.md

 after the doorbell has been pressed for a predefined number of time.
 It is as simple as loading a new wave file from the SD card.

+## Data

+Just place chime sounds as wave files in the SD card's root folder.
+Name them as `chime_0.wav`, etc. Wave files can be created from MP3s with tools like [FFMpeg](https://ffmpeg.org).

 ## Hardware
 Here is the hardware I used for this project:
 * Arduino [MKR Zero](https://store.arduino.cc/usa/arduino-mkrzero)